rlss-gg/pakker/README.md

 ### 4. Download your game APK

-Downlaod the RL Sideswipe from [apkmirror](https://www.apkmirror.com/apk/psyonix-studios/rocket-league-sideswipe/).
+Download the RL Sideswipe from [apkmirror](https://www.apkmirror.com/apk/psyonix-studios/rocket-league-sideswipe/).
 Click on the latest version listed, then download the version with an **APK** chip.
 Move this file into this directory, then rename it `rl2d.apk`.

 ## Usage